-Entity, through painful, acquires knowledge, and thus and each faculty with its organ has a Mind, or Soul, whereby it obtains con- sign in the face. scious immortality : a state of life which we buddhists call NIRVANA.
+Entity, through experience, mostly painful, acquires knowledge, and thus and each faculty with its organ has a Mind, or Soul, whereby it obtains con- sign in the face. scious immortality : a state of life which we buddhists call NIRVANA.
 No one be hungry, but unless he had a physescapes the short joys and long miser- ical stomach he could not digest physies of physical life.
-Those that enjoy ical food; or, he might be amative, heaven in this earth-life, may, in the but unless he had physical generative next earth-life, suffer hell; and those organs, he could not propagate himthat suffer hell in this earth-life may, self; or he might want to see the physin the next earth-life, enjoy heaven. ical world, but unless he had physical When Mr. Harrison grasps the philo- eyes he could not see it. sophy of the PPINCE OF PEACE and observes life in all its phases, with the career when we were without our prerich and the poor, with the high and the low, with the learned and the ignorant, he will see the use of suffering, and that the law of Karma works in tion and shape of body very unlike our the case of every being and thing in present.
+Those that enjoy ical food ; or, he might be amative, heaven in this earth-life, may, in the but unless he had physical generative next earth-life, suffer hell; and those organs, he could not propagate himthat suffer hell in this earth-life may, self : or he might want to see the physin the next earth-life, enjoy heaven, ical world, but unless he had physical When Mr. Harrison grasps the philo- eyes he could not see it. sophy of the PPINCE OF PEACE and observes life in all its phases, with the career when we were without our prerich and the poor, with the high and sent physical body : when we did not the low, with the learned and the ig- eat, propagate ourselves, and see as norant, he will see the use of suffering, now.
+We presented then a composiand that the law of Karma works in tion and shape of body very unlike our the case of every being and thing in present.
 Plato, Swedendorg, Blavatthe Universe.
-LORD BUDDHA not only answers Mr. Harrison's questions, but also offers or fragmentery description of it. consolation to those that fall into states of sorrow and despair.-ED.]
+The philosophy of the sky, and others among western writers.
+LORD BUDDHA not only answers Mr. have given their hint in this matter, Harrison's questions, but also offers or fragmentery description of it. consolation to those that fall into states of sorrow and despair .- ED.]

---MEMORIES.
+MEMORIES.

 - I vex me not with brooding on the years That were ere I drew breath : why should I then - Distrust the darkness that may fall again When life is done?
-Perchance in other Spheres-
+Perchance in other Spheres